burgwyn/DATA601-HW2/README.md

 | Typical Hours	| Describes the typical amount of work for hourly employees.
 This data does not apply to salary employees.
 40 - Employee paid on an hourly basis; works an 8 hour day; can be either full-time permanent (FT/P) or full-time temporary (FT-T) which is a seasonal employee; 35 - Employee paid on an hourly basis; works a 7 hour day; can be either full-time permanent (FT/P) or full-time temporary (FT-T) which is a seasonal employee; 20 - Employee paid on a part-time, hourly basis; typically works a 4 hour day, 5 days a week; 10 - Employee paid on a part-time, hourly basis; works 10 hours or less in a week. | Number |
 | Annual Salary | Annual salary rates.
 Only applies for employees whose pay frequency is "Salary".
 Hourly employees rates are only shown in "Hourly Rates" column. | Number |

-The data clean up is fairly straightforward, just filling default values of '0' for `NaN` columns and casting wage and hour fields to numeric values.
+The data clean up is fairly straightforward, filling default values of '0' for `NaN` columns and casting wage and hour fields to numeric values.

 ```py
 ## defualt NaN to 0